CVWO/sample-react-app-2021/README.md

+This is a fork of the Computing for Voluntary Welfare Organisations (CVWO) Sample React App found [here](https://github.com/CVWO/sample-react-app)

 # CVWO Assignment Sample React App

 This sample React app is provided to help you experiment and practice web development fundamentals.